 Mountain lions, javelina along with rattlesnakes are found in the park.
 Please take care when hiking.

-Hiking in the Davis Mountains
+Hiking Trails at Davis Mountains

 - Indian Lodge Trail–1.5-mile (2.4km) one-way trail